| | |

 18. Visit Waterfalls

-One of the things which are always on everyone’s bucket list for Bali is to visit a waterfall, in truth, it’s an activity which is always on my bucket list too.
-If only chasing waterfalls was a real job!
+One of the things on everyone’s bucket list for Bali is to visit a waterfall.
+In truth, it’s an activity that is always on my bucket list, too.
+If only chasing waterfalls were a real job!

-[Full disclosure: unfortunately, we didn’t visit these waterfalls ourselves but have heard they are lovely.
-My favourite waterfall in Bali was Aling Aling Waterfall near Lovina in north Bali.]
+[Full disclosure: Unfortunately, I didn’t visit these waterfalls, but I have heard they are lovely.
+My favourite waterfall in Bali was the Aling Aling Waterfall near Lovina in northern Bali.]

 Aling Aling Waterfall in north Bali near Lovina.
 This was one of the best days out in Bali!